AlfredGuimaz/OneFitAll-android/README.md

 ## How To Use

-Very simple to use download onto Android device and follow instructions onscreen in order to use the application.
+Very simple to use download onto an Android device and follow instructions onscreen to use the application.
 On an android device, located our website OneFitAll.com and download the Android APK provided.
-You must have sufficient storage in order to download the application and an Android device with Android 11 or higher.
+You must have sufficient storage to download the application and an Android device with Android 11 or higher.